yugabyte/yugabyte-db/docs/content/preview/develop/realworld-apps/ecommerce-app.md

 ## Overview

 Yugastore is a sample, full-stack online bookstore, or more generally, an e-commerce application built on top of YugabyteDB.
 It is a cloud native, distributed application built on a microservices architecture.

-YugabyteDB simplifies the development of such apps by providing a SQL-like API (based on Cassandra Query Language) and a Redis-API on top of a common database.
+YugabyteDB simplifies development of such apps by providing a SQL-like API (based on Cassandra Query Language) and a Redis-API on top of a common database.
 The application can be deployed and run on VMs or using StatefulSets in Kubernetes.

-You can browse the [Yugastore source-code on GitHub](https://github.com/yugabyte/yugastore).
+You can use Yugastore as a blueprint for building e-commerce and other similar web applications.

+The instructions to build and run the application, as well as the source code, can be found in the [Yugastore GitHub repository](https://github.com/yugabyte/yugastore).
 It is fully open-source.

 ![Yugastore app screenshot](/images/develop/realworld-apps/ecommerce-app/yugastore-app-screenshots.png)